-Educate Girls Now was founded in 2013 as a response to the dire needs of Afghanistan girls as demonstrated in the documentary film, “Girl Rising.” which tells the stories of nine extraordinary girls from nine countries.
-The documentary shares the true story of a young girl from Afghanistan forced into marriage when she was only 11 years old and the next year giving birth to a baby boy.
+Educate Girls Now was founded in 2013 as a response to the dire needs of Afghanistan girls, as demonstrated in the documentary film Girl Rising, which tells the stories of nine extraordinary girls from developing countries.
+The documentary shares the true story of Amina, a young girl from Afghanistan forced into marriage when she was only eleven, giving birth to her first child at twelve.

 Since its inception, Educate Girls Now has ensured that 289 children receive an education and saved 11 girls from an early marriage.
-We have rescued 12 war widows from a life of extreme deprivation, by ensuring they receive funds to feed their children and send them to school.
+We have rescued 12 war widows from a life of extreme deprivation by ensuring they receive funds to feed their children and send them to school.

 Educate Girls Now has been expanding to accommodate the needs of additional Afghan families and enable girls to receive an education, healthy food, and a safe and secure childhood.